Account Registration

 The melomel subcategory is for fruit meads made with any fruit not associated with any other fruit mead subcategory, or with a combination of fruits from multiple fruit mead subcategories (such as grapes and stone fruit).
 Some examples include citrus fruit, dried fruits (dates, prunes, raisins, etc.), pears, figs, pomegranates, prickly pear, bananas, pineapples, and most other tropical fruit.
 If in doubt, enter the fruit here.
 Judges should be flexible with fruit not explicitly named in other categories.
 The use of Melomel as a subcategory name does not imply that other meads in the Fruit Mead category are not also melomels; the choice was made to avoid using the same word twice in different contexts.
 The culinary, not botanical, definition of fruit is used here.
 If you have to justify a fruit using the word 'technically' as part of the description, then that is not what we mean.

-Entry Info: Special Sub-Category for DRY Melomel.
-Sub-categories have been "pre-split" so the mead maker has the best opportunity for "like vs like" judging.
-You must provide Carbonation, Sweetness and Strength information (via radio buttons).
+Entry Info: Special Sub-Category for DRY Melomels.
+Sub-categories have been "pre-split" so the mead-maker has the best opportunity for "like vs like" judging.
+NOTE: Sub-Categories will NOT be combined with other Sub-Categories (i.e. No Braggot + Historical combos).
+If a pre-split sub-category is very small we may combine it with the next closest sub-category (i.e. Dry + Semi).
+You must provide Carbonation, Sweetness and Strength (Hydromel, Standard, Sack) information (via radio buttons).

 The melomel subcategory is for fruit meads made with any fruit not associated with any other fruit mead subcategory, or with a combination of fruits from multiple fruit mead subcategories (such as grapes and stone fruit).
 Some examples include citrus fruit, dried fruits (dates, prunes, raisins, etc.), pears, figs, pomegranates, prickly pear, bananas, pineapples, and most other tropical fruit.
 If in doubt, enter the fruit here.
 Judges should be flexible with fruit not explicitly named in other categories.
 The use of Melomel as a subcategory name does not imply that other meads in the Fruit Mead category are not also melomels; the choice was made to avoid using the same word twice in different contexts.
 The culinary, not botanical, definition of fruit is used here.
 If you have to justify a fruit using the word 'technically' as part of the description, then that is not what we mean.